-Ribbon: Design > Diagram > View As
+Ribbon: Design > Diagram > Views

-One of the most useful of these is the List View which presents the diagram elements in a list and allows their properties to be visualized and edited as if in a Spreadsheet.
-This is particularly useful for properties such as status, version and author.
+One of the most useful of these is the List View, which presents the diagram elements in a list and allows their properties to be visualized and edited as if in a spreadsheet.
+This is particularly useful for properties such as Status, Version and Author.
 A number of properties are displayed by default but other properties, including Tagged Values, can be selected and added by using the header context (right-click) menu.

-Another unique way to visualize the elements in a diagram or package is the Specification View.
-This provides both a word processor and a spreadsheet view providing a comforting experience for those business or technical modelers who are more familiar with these types of office automation tools.
+Another unique way to visualize the elements in a diagram or Package is the Specification View.
+This presents as both a word processor and a spreadsheet view providing a comforting experience for those business or technical modelers who are more familiar with these types of office automation tools.

-There are two other views that are useful when resources have been assigned to the elements these are the Gantt and Construct views.
+There are two other views that are useful when resources have been assigned to the elements -the Gantt and Construct views.
 The Gantt chart shows a useful view that can be centered around a resource or an object.